github/site-policy/Policies/github-corporate-terms-of-service.md

 If Customer would like to use GitHub's trademarks, Customer must follow all of GitHub's trademark guidelines, including those on GitHub's [logos page](https://github.com/logos).

 #### 3. License to GitHub Policies
-This Agreement is licensed under this [Creative Commons Zero license](https://creativecommons.org/publicdomain/zero/1.0/).
+This Agreement is licensed under the [Creative Commons Zero license](https://creativecommons.org/publicdomain/zero/1.0/).
 For details, see our [site-policy repository](https://github.com/github/site-policy#license).

 #### 4. Copyright Infringement and DMCA Policy
 If Customer is a copyright owner and believes that Content on the Service violates Customer’s copyright, Customer may notify GitHub in accordance with Github's [Digital Millennium Copyright Act Policy](/articles/dmca-takedown-policy/)via the [DMCA form](https://github.com/contact/dmca) or by emailing copyright@github.com.